Table of Contents

 Key Techniques:

-• Daily Sadhana (Practice): This involves sitting quietly and observing one’s thoughts and emotions without reacting, cultivating mental calmness.
+- Daily Sadhana (Practice): Sitting quietly and observing one’s thoughts and emotions without reacting, cultivating mental calmness.

 2. Sri Sri Ravi Shankar: Breathing for Emotional Balance